 A History of The Incas

 By Tim Lambert The Incas ruled a great empire in South America – but only for a short time.
-At its peak, the Incas Empire lasted less than a century before it was destroyed by the Spaniards.
+At its peak, the Inca Empire lasted less than a century before it was destroyed by the Spaniards.
 In about 1300 the Incas founded their capital city of Cuzco.
 They were only a small tribe but… Continue reading A History of The Incas

 A History of the Mayans

-A History of The Native Americans
+A History of The Minoans